10 least visited countries in the world – and how to get there

 Annual visitors: 6,000

-The Marshall Islands include 29 coral attracts with over 1,000 islands and islands north of the equator.
-This Pacific paradise is so uncovered that the Lonely Planet's Marshallinseln side is currently empty.
+The Marshall Islands comprise 29 coral atolls with over 1,000 islands and islets north of the equator.
+This Pacific paradise is so untrodden that Lonely Planet's Marshall Islands page is currently empty.

-alt = “The least visited countries in the world: Marshallinseln”> The Aur Atoll is part of the Marshall Islands
+alt=“least visited countries in the world: Marshall Islands”>The Aur Atoll is part of the Marshall Islands

-Located halfway between Hawaii and Australia, the residents are heavily dependent on fishing, but must not fish on sharks.
-In 2011, the government reserved an area of almost 2,000,000 square kilometers (772,000 square miles) as a shark protection area and thus built the largest in the world.
+Located about halfway between Hawaii and Australia, residents rely heavily on fishing, but are not allowed to fish for sharks.
+In 2011, the government reserved an area of nearly 2,000,000 square kilometers (772,000 square miles) as a shark sanctuary, creating the largest in the world.

-This is how you reach the Marshall Islands: United Airlines flies from Hawaii.
-Air Marshall offers some domestic flights, but check this before the flight because flights have been left on the ground in the past.
+How to get to the Marshall Islands: United Airlines flies from Hawaii.
+Air Marshall offers some domestic flights, but check before flying as flights have been grounded in the past.

 3. Kiribati